-The State of Nevada has selected Franwell Inc.'s METRC solution ("METRC") as the state's track-andtrace system used to track commercial cannabis activity and movement across the distribution chain ("seedto-sale").
+The State of Nevada has selected Franwell Inc.'s METRC solution ("METRC") as the state's track-and-trace system used to track commercial cannabis activity and movement across the distribution chain ("seed-to-sale").
 Individual licensees whether directly or through third-party integration systems are required to push data to the state to meet all reporting requirements.
 For all Nevada licensed facilities, the Company has designated an in-house computerized seed-to-sale software that integrates with METRC via an application programming interface.
-BioTrackTHC, the Company's chosen seed-to-sale system, captures the required data points for cultivation, manufacturing and retail as required in Nevada Revised Statutes sections 453A and 453D.